Learning Partial Differential Equations in Reproducing Kernel Hilbert Spaces: Introduction

-The rest of this paper is organized as follows.
-We discuss our data generating model on $(f, u)$ in Section~\ref{sec:data} along with the full representer theorem for the best-fit Green's function.
-In Section~\ref{sec:rates}, we extend the analysis of~\citet{yuan2010reproducing} for real outputs to the case of functional outputs and derive the corresponding rates of estimation for the RKHS Green's function estimator.
-A concrete list of examples to estimate Green's functions in different reproducing kernel Hilbert spaces are given in Section~\ref{sec:examples} with all proofs deferred to the appendix.
+Optimizing $\cT$ over the space of integral operators with the Green's function $G$ and bias $\beta$ in an RKHS offers four concrete advantages: \begin{enumerate} \item The estimators $\widehat{G}, \widehat{\beta}$ of the Green's function and bias term are robust to significant levels of noise in the input-output samples $\{(f_i, u_i)\}_{i=1}^n$ due to the penalization of their RKHS norm. \item It gives an explicit closed-form (representer theorem) for the best-fit functions $\widehat{G}, \widehat{\beta}$ over data samples $\{(f_i, u_i)\}_{i=1}^n$ which is independent of the mesh discretization of the samples and, crucially, can extrapolate to new meshes. \item It allows us to interpret our learned model by inspecting the estimated Green's function $\widehat{G}$ which specifies the impulse response of the system. \item The RKHSs can be designed to enforce specific structure and symmetries in $\widehat{G}, \widehat{\beta}$ based on prior knowledge about the system. \end{enumerate} The rest of this paper is organized as follows.
+We discuss our data generating model in Section~\ref{sec:data} along with the full representer theorem for the best-fit Green's function and bias term.
+The implementation of our Green's function and bias term RKHS estimators are detailed in Section~\ref{sec:implementation}.
+In Section~\ref{sec:rates}, we extend the analysis of~\citet{yuan2010reproducing} for real outputs to the case of functional outputs and derive the corresponding error bounds for the RKHS Green's function estimator.
+A concrete list of examples to estimate Green's functions and bias terms of linear PDEs in different RKHSs are given in Section~\ref{sec:examples} with all proofs deferred to the appendix.